raghavendrayadav333/project-portfolio/README.md

 ## Project Overview

 This is a personal portfolio website showcasing Raghavendra's work, skills, and contact information.
 The site features a sleek, modern design with a dark theme and vibrant accents.
 Key sections include an introduction, skills overview, social media links, project showcases, and contact details.
-The website is built using HTML, CSS, and JavaScript, leveraging Firebase for dynamic content and Typed.js for interactive text animations.
+The website is built using HTML, CSS, and JavaScript and Typed.js for interactive text animations.

 ## Technologies Used